 Writing for GreenGeeks.com

 In May of 2019, I was promoted to Content Marketing Team Lead and manage a handful of writers.
-We cover a variety of topics centering around web hosting, online business, tutorials and environment news.
+We cover a variety of topics centering around web hosting, online business, tutorials, and environmental news.

 Out of the many companies I’ve worked with, GreenGeeks is by far my favorite, both as a freelance writer and generally speaking.
 I work with some of the most friendly people, and I’m glad to be a part of their team.